EPFLiGHT/LiGHT-doc/docs/clusters/rcp.md

 runai bash meditron-basic
 ```

 You should see a terminal opening.
+By default it redirects you to the folder `/workspace`.
+This folder is not persistent, it is heavily recommended to always start using the job by moving to your personal folder you made earlier, at `/mloscratch/users/$GASPAR_USER`.

 Enter the following command in your new terminal to ensure that you have indeed a GPU:
 ```bash
 # Job terminal